ISISComputingGroup/ibex_developers_manual/design_documents/Hackathon---Opening-an-OPI-Outside-of-a-Synoptic.md

     * Replace `%PYTHONW%` with `%PYTHON%`
     * Save the changes
 1. Run `start_inst.bat`.
 This will start the system without the BlockServer
 1. From the command line run start_blockserver_cmd.bat to start the BlockServer.
-The BlockServer can then be stopped and restarted as required